wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how_to_distribute_analytics_to_multiple_redis_shards.md

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_distributed.png" >}}

-This FAQ explains how to configure Tyk to distribute analytic keys across multiple redis instances.
+This FAQ explains how to configure Tyk to distribute analytic keys across multiple Redis instances.

 ## How To Distribute Analytics To Multiple Redis Shards